George Church (geneticist): Technology transfer, translational impact, and serial entrepreneurship

 Through his Harvard lab, Church has co-founded around 50 biotech companies, including Veritas Genetics (human genomics, 2014, with Mirza Cifric, Preston Estep, Yining Zhao, Joe Thakuria), Warp Drive Bio (natural products, 2011, with Greg Verdine and James Wells), Alacris (cancer systems therapeutics, 2010, with Hans Lehrach, Bernhard Herrmann, and Shahid Imran), Knome (human genomics, 2007, with Jorge Conde and Sundar Subramaniam), Pathogenica (microbe and viral NGS diagnostics, 2009, with Yemi Adesokan), AbVitro (immunomes, 2010, with Francois Vigneault), Gen9 Bio (synthetic biology, 2009, with Joseph Jacobson and Drew Endy), EnEvolv (Genome Engineering), Joule Unlimited (SolarFuels, 2007, with Noubar Afeyan and David Berry), LS9 (green chemistry, 2005, with Chris Somerville, Jay Keasling, Vinod Khosla, Noubar Afeyan, and David Berry), and ReadCoor (spatial biology, 2016, with Richard Terry and Evan R. Daugharthy).

 Support of open consent

 Church spearheaded the concept and implementation of open access sequencing hardware and shareable human medical data.
 He has noted the potential for re-identification of human research participants and the tendency for consent forms to be opaque – proposing an alternative "open consent" mechanism.
 He has participated in the Presidential Commission for the Study of Bioethical Issues, cautioning about the risk of synthetic DNA and proposing risk-reduction via licensing and surveillance.
 His laboratory has a major bio-safety engineering focus.

-Church's detailed online register of funding sources showed that he received funding from the nonprofit Jeffrey Epstein VI Foundation from 2005 to 2007.
-Church said in 2019 that he regrets he didn't know more about the donor.
+Church's detailed online register of funding sources showed that he received funding totaling $686,000 from the nonprofit Jeffrey Epstein VI Foundation from 2005 to 2007.
+In 2008, after Jeffrey Epstein′s first conviction, Harvard University′s then president Drew Gilpin Faust held that the university were no longer to accept gifts from him, yet Epstein continued to help Church to raise funds after serving his prison sentence.
+Church said in 2019 that he regrets he did not know more about the donor.